-178 Liberal Arts First-Year Colloquium (DEPT 178) (3-4)
+178 Liberal Arts First-Year Seminar (DEPT 178) (3-4)

-A topical seminar for all incoming freshmen and first-year students with less than 25 hours of college credit.
-The course introduces the study and construction of knowledge in the liberal arts setting, and addresses perspectives on knowledge acquisition, skill development, cognitive growth and aesthetic appreciation.
-The responsibilities, challenges and rewards of college life, as well as the culture and opportunities specific to life in Asheville and at UNC Asheville will also be emphasized.
+A topical seminar for all incoming first-year students, this course introduces the study and construction of knowledge in the liberal arts setting.
+Perspectives on knowledge acquisition, skill development, cognitive growth and aesthetic appreciation may be addressed.
+The responsibilities, challenges and rewards of college life, as well as the culture and opportunities specific to UNC Asheville and the Asheville community, will be emphasized.
+The Liberal Arts First-Year Seminar is open to first-year students only.
 May not be used to fulfill major or minor requirements.
 Students may receive credit for only one section of LA 178.
-No credit given if credit received for LA 378.
 Fall and Spring.